 Applying for Personal Loans as a Contractor

-As an independent contractor, you aren't able to produce an employment agreement.
-That makes you a bigger risk for a lender because they have less proof that you will have ongoing income.
-You have to prove that your finances are strong enough for the lender to take the risk, and this requires a bigger stack of paperwork.
+As an independent contractor with a small business, you aren't able to produce an employment agreement.
+That makes you a bigger risk for a business loan lender because they have less proof that you will have ongoing income.
+You have to prove that your finances are strong enough for the lender to take the risk for the loan amount, and this requires a bigger stack of paperwork.

 It’s very likely that you will need to provide a lender with:

 - Your credit score